-The state of California may be famous for its sunny beaches and famous actors, but for landscape photographers, it is a paradise.
+The state of California may be famous for its sunny beaches and famous actors, but California landscapes are a paradise for nature photographers, it is a paradise.
 California is one of the most diverse states in the country and is distinct in the fact that it has three major regions that are very different from one another – the coastal area, alpine mountains, and deserts.

 There is no shortage of great places to go for photography in this state, and your options are almost limitless.
 Do you want to see rocky coasts and shorelines, or experience redwood forests and pristine mountain lakes?
 You can have it all in one state.